 |Mean % Change from Baseline (Standard Deviation)|

-Consistent across the Phase 2 program, ISIS-APOCIIIRx demonstrated a good safety profile and was well tolerated.
+The safety and tolerability profile of ISIS-APOCIIIRx supports continued development.
 The most common adverse event was injection site reactions, which were predominantly mild and typically resolved rapidly.
 There were no flu-like symptoms, no treatment-related elevations in liver enzymes greater than three times the upper limit of normal, no abnormalities in renal function and no clinically meaningful changes in other laboratory values.

 ATL1103 is an antisense drug that targets the growth hormone receptor, or GHr, a receptor that, when inhibited, reduces the level of circulating insulin-like growth factor-1, or IGF-1, produced in the liver.
 IGF-1 is a hormone that contributes to various diseases, including acromegaly, an abnormal growth disorder of organs, face, hands and feet.
 IGF-1 also contributes to diabetic retinopathy, a common disease of the eye and a leading cause of blindness, diabetic nephropathy of the kidney and certain forms of cancer.
 In preclinical studies, ATL1103 demonstrated significant reductions in IGF-1 levels in the blood and inhibition of neovascularization, or new blood vessels, in the eye in a mouse retinopathy model.

-ISIS-GCCRRx is an antisense drug that targets the glucocorticoid receptor, or GCCR.
+ISIS-GCCRRx is an antisense drug we designed to target the glucocorticoid receptor, or GCCR.
 Glucocorticoid hormones affect a variety of processes throughout the body, and excessive levels of glucocorticoid hormones can have a detrimental effect on many of the tissues and organs in the body.
-Cushing’s Syndrome is an orphan disease caused by prolonged exposure to high levels of glucocorticoids.
-If untreated, patients with Cushing’s Syndrome can develop hypertension, diabetes and impaired immune functions and have an increased risk of early death.
-Although there are approved treatments for Cushing’s Syndrome, current medicines are associated with significant side effects, such as hypertension and diabetes, and there remains a high unmet medical need for new therapies for these patients.
-We have already demonstrated that subjects tolerated ISIS-GCCRRx well in a Phase 1 study in healthy volunteers, and we observed reductions of GCCR specifically in the liver and fat tissues, consistent with our preclinical observations.
+Cushing's Syndrome is an orphan disease caused by prolonged exposure to high levels of glucocorticoids.
+If untreated, patients with Cushing's Syndrome can develop hypertension, diabetes and impaired immune functions and have an increased risk of early death.
+Although there are approved treatments for Cushing's Syndrome, current medicines are associated with significant side effects, such as hypertension and diabetes, and there remains a high unmet medical need for new therapies for these patients.
+We have already demonstrated that subjects tolerated ISIS-GCCRRx well in a Phase 1 study in healthy volunteers.

-ISIS-PKKRx is an antisense drug we designed to prevent hereditary angioedema, or HAE, attacks.
-ISIS-PKKRx inhibits the production of prekallikren, or PKK, a protein produced in the liver that plays an important role in the activation of inflammatory mediators associated with acute attacks of HAE.
+ISIS-PKKRx is an antisense drug we designed to inhibit the production of prekallikrein, or PKK, a protein produced in the liver that plays an important role in the activation of inflammatory mediators associated with acute attacks of hereditary angioedema, or HAE.
 HAE is a rare genetic disease that is characterized by rapid and painful attacks of inflammation in the hands, feet, limbs, face, abdomen, larynx and trachea.
 HAE affects approximately 20,000 patients in the United States and Europe and can be fatal if swelling occurs in the larynx.
 In patients with frequent or severe attacks, doctors may use prophylactic treatment approaches to prevent and reduce the severity of HAE attacks.
 However, current prophylactic treatment approaches are very limited and have major tolerability issues due to challenging administration requirements leaving patients with few therapeutic options.
 By inhibiting the production of PKK, ISIS-PKKRx could be an effective prophylactic approach to preventing HAE attacks.

 ISIS-HTTRx is an antisense drug we designed to correct the underlying genetic defect that causes Huntington’s disease (HD).
 HD is an inherited genetic brain disorder that results in the progressive loss of both mental faculties and physical control.
 It is caused by the expansion of the CAG trinucleotide sequence in the huntingtin (HTT) gene.
 The resulting mutant HTT protein is toxic and gradually damages neurons.
 Symptoms usually appear between the ages of 30 and 50, and worsen over a 10 to 25 year period.
 Ultimately, the weakened individual succumbs to pneumonia, heart failure or other complications.
 Presently, there is no effective treatment or cure for the disease, and current available medicines only mask the patient’s symptoms but do not slow down the underlying loss of neurons.